bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-10-fleet-operational-platform-migration-clients.md

 - reliability
 - mobility tech stack
 author: []
-cta_heading: ''
+cta_heading: Get in touch for a demo
-cta_text: ''
+cta_text: Want to see our Fleet technology in action?
+Contact us today to set up a call.
 cta_link: pages/fleet.md
 title: A Strong Operational Platform is the Backbone of Your Fleet Business
 publish_date:
-featured_image: ''
+featured_image: "/uploads/2021/05/10/okai-vehicles-4g7hzhihrqa-unsplash.jpg"
 excerpt: "#### _Aesthetics and features take a backseat to one thing: reliability.
   If you want to be successful, your mobility tech stack should be robust, dependable, and safe._"
-share_image: ''
+share_image: "/uploads/2021/05/10/okai-vehicles-4g7hzhihrqa-unsplash.jpg"
 sticky: false
-hidden: false
+hidden: true

 ---
 #### _Aesthetics and features take a backseat to one thing: reliability.
 If you want to be successful, your mobility tech stack should be robust, dependable, and safe._